-According to the United States Geological Survey (USGS) Topographic Map, the Site lies at approximately 40 feet above Mean Sea Level.
-Generally, the Site slopes gently from west to east.
-The Hudson River lies approximately 710 feet to the east of the Site.
+The subject site incorporates approximately 0.81 acres of fairly level land.
+According to the United States Geological Survey (USGS) Topographic Map, the Site lies at approximately 350 feet above Mean Sea Level.
+The Site is comprised of fairly level land, sloping gently to the north.
+The Mohawk River lies approximately 5,800 feet to the northeast of the Site.